magento/merchdocs/src/sales-channels/asc/managing-orders.md

 1. On the _Admin_ sidebar, click **Marketing** > _Channels_ > **Amazon**.

-1. In Amazon Sales Channel Home, click **Orders**.
+1. On the Amazon Sales Channel home page, click **Orders**.

-1. If you want to view additional details for an individual order, click **View Amazon Order Details** in the Action column.
+1. If you want to view additional details for an individual order, click **View Amazon Order Details** in the _Action_ column.

     This shows the [Amazon Order Details]({% link sales-channels/asc/amazon-order-details.md %}) page to view the details for the selected order.